bantu94/muzinge/content/_index.md

 The finest in this field
 ------------------------

-Muzinge&trade; is the _world’s leading manufacturer of digital shapes_.
+Acme Corporation&trade; is the _world’s leading manufacturer of digital shapes_.
 From squares and circles to triangles and hexagons, we have it all.
 Browse through our collection of various forms with different thicknesses and line styles.

 [About Us](./about)